kumar-lakshmanan/Sachathya/README.md

 ### Stage 3:
 * Download [PyQt5.zip](distribute/PyQt5.zip).
-* Extract inside the Sachathya folder.
-(Folder name SachathyaScripts & Sachathya.exe should be next 2 next)
+* Extract inside the Sachathya folder, Overwrite files if needed.
+(Folder name PyQt5 & Sachathya.exe should be next 2 next)
 * Restart or Start the app. with any one step mentioned in Stage 1.
-* Inside the app you should see the Sample Scripts.
+* Now, you can right click the GUI app and click Edit GUI option.

 ## How to use